sunenvidiado-nx/very-simple-state-manager/README.md

 ### 2. Use It In Your UI

-There are three ways to make your UI responsive to state changes:
+There are four ways to make your UI responsive to state changes:

 #### Option 1: `StateBuilder`